Administrators - Enabling E-Commerce for Payment Processing

 Merchant accounts are different from checking or savings accounts because they allow you to process credit card charges into it.

-The merchant account application process includes a credit check that is more rigorous than the check for checking/savings accounts.
+Because you can issue refunds from this account into people's credit cards, the merchant account application process includes a credit check that is more rigorous than that for checking/savings accounts.

 Banks are effectively issuing you a credit line when you get a merchant account.